david-bulte/generative-angular/README.md

 ## Next steps

+- Add a 'Lessons Learned'
-Watching rectangles and circles dance on screen is nice, my next goal though is to print them on paper (and end up in a museum haha).
+- Watching rectangles and circles dance on screen is nice, my next goal though is to print them on paper (and end up in a museum haha).
 So watch out this space for some pen plotter experiments.